pragdave/quixir/README.md

   use Quixir

   test "a reversed list has the same length as the original" do
-    props original: list do
+    ptest original: list do
       reversed = reverse(original)
       assert length(reversed) == length(original)
     end
   end

   test "reversing a list twice returns the original" do
-    props original: list do
+    ptest original: list do
       new_list = original |> reverse |> reverse
       assert new_list == original
     end
   end

   test "reversing a list of length 1 does nothing" do
-    props original: list(length: 1) do
+    ptest original: list(length: 1) do
       assert reverse(original) == original
     end
   end

   test "reversing a list of length 2 swaps the elements" do
-    props original: list(length: 2) do
+    ptest original: list(length: 2) do
       [ b, a ] = reverse(original)
       assert [ a, b ] == original
     end
   end

   test "reversing a list of length 3 swaps the extremes" do
-    props original: list(length: 3) do
+    ptest original: list(length: 3) do
       [ c, b, a ] = reverse(original)
       assert [ a, b, c ] == original
     end